purwar1997/rbac-api/README.md

 ## 2. Roles and Permissions

-I have hardcoded a total of 12 permissions that are shared differently between 3 roles - Viewer, Moderator and Admin.
+I have hardcoded a total of 14 permissions that are shared differently between 3 roles - Viewer, Moderator and Admin.
 Users are allowed to perform certain tasks based on the role they are assigned.
-Users who haven't been assigned a role don't have any permissions and therefore can't perform any task.
+Users who haven't been assigned a role don't have any permissions, so they can't perform any task.

 This table encapsulates the relationship between different permissions and roles.